 In 2013, Jeffrey graduated from Catawba College with a B.A. in Theatre Arts with a concentration in Sound Design and Directing.
 Post college, Jeffrey has traveled around the country by working as a freelance Sound Designer and Engineer.
 His career has taken him from the bayous of New Orleans to the towering mountains of Montana.

 In January 2018, Jeffrey officially relocated to New York City to pursue Sound Deign and Engineering.
 New York Design Credits include Space Dogs at MCC with Sound Designer Nathan Leigh, Venus with Sound Designer Ben Scheff and Waterwell, A Midsummer Night's Dream with NYSX; Steel Magnolias With Gallery Players.
-He continues to travel for designs including houses such as Berkshire Theatre Group in Stockbridge, MA and Playhouse on Park in West Hartford, CT.
+He continues to travel for designs including Theaters such as Capital Repertory Theatre in Albany, NY, Northern Stage iin Whiite Riiver Junction, VT, Berkshire Theatre Group in Stockbridge, MA and Playhouse on Park in West Hartford, CT.
 He is continuously looking to expand his collaborations with theaters across the country to fulfill his dream of living somewhere in the woods and leaving every now and then to create art in beautiful places with talented people.

 Jeffrey is looking forward to what the future holds and would like to thank his fiancé

 Melanie, his cat Thomas, his family, his friends and his incredibly talented network of collaborators for helping to make him the professional, artistic and lucky man he is today.